oguzhnatly/flutter_carplay/README.md

 ![Dart Pub Multi-Platform](https://badgen.net/pub/flutter-platform/flutter_carplay)
 ![DartPub Dart SDK](https://badgen.net/pub/sdk-version/flutter_carplay)

 Flutter Apps now on Apple CarPlay! `flutter_carplay` aims to make it safe to use iPhone apps made with Flutter in the car by integrating with CarPlay.
-CarPlay takes the things you want to do while driving and puts them on the car’s built-in display.
+CarPlay takes the things you want to do while driving and puts them on the car's built-in display.

+**✨ New in v1.1.0**: CarPlay apps can now launch automatically without requiring the Flutter app to be opened first, supporting true background launch capabilities.

 > Apple announced some great features in iOS 14, one of which is users download CarPlay apps from the App Store and use them on iPhone like any other app.
 When an iPhone with a CarPlay app is connected to a CarPlay vehicle, the app icon appears on the CarPlay home screen.
 CarPlay apps are not separate apps—you add CarPlay support to an existing app.
 >